 Communication Of An Offer - An offer needs to be communicated to the other party before it can be accepted.

-Community Legal Service - The legal services commission (lsc) runs the legal aid scheme in england and wales.
+Community Legal Service - The legal services commission was replaced by the legal aid agency in 2013.

 Community Protection Notice - This is intended to deal with particular persistent environmental anti-social behaviour, by targeting those responsible.